 General

-[3021]A wideband TDLS off-channel TDLS direct link is a 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz off-channel TDLS direct link for VHT STAs or a 2 MHz, 4 MHz, 8 MHz, or 16 MHz off-channel TDLS direct link for S1G STAs.
+[3021]A wideband TDLS off-channel TDLS direct link is a 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz off-channel TDLS direct link for VHT STAs or 40 MHz off-channel TDLS direct link for HT STAs or a 2 MHz, 4 MHz, 8 MHz, or 16 MHz off-channel TDLS direct link for S1G STAs.

-[3021]A wideband off-channel TDLS direct link may be started if both TDLS peer STAs indicated wideband support in the VHT Capabilities element or S1G Capabilities element included in the TDLS Setup Request frame or the TDLS Setup Response frame.
+[3021]A wideband off-channel TDLS direct link may be started if both TDLS peer STAs indicated wideband support in the VHT Capabilities element, HT Capabilities element or S1G Capabilities element included in the TDLS Setup Request frame or the TDLS Setup Response frame.

 Switching to a wideband off-channel TDLS direct link is achieved by including any of the following information in the TDLS Channel Switch Request frame:

-An Operating Class [3021]element indicating 40 MHz Channel spacing and a Secondary Channel Offset element indicating SCA or SCB
+An Operating Class [3021]field indicating 40 MHz Channel spacing and a Secondary Channel Offset element indicating SCA or SCB for HT STAs

 A Wide Bandwidth Channel Switch element indicating 80 MHz, 160 MHz, or 80+80 MHz channel width for VHT STAs